A Divine Marriage

 On the wrong side of the fence, couples base marriage upon what is seen rather then what is not.
 What they see confirms their beliefs that what they are doing for their marriage is good and right.
 This is how many couples justify their behavior in the marriage.
-There are many. many things that seem good and right in the world that have been created by man for man.
-Yet none of these things are found in the word of God or established by God.
+There are a vast array of things that seem good and right in the world that have been created by man for man.
+Yet none of these things are found in the Word of God or established by God.
 And that's because the world does not apply God's principles and standards for living - as a matter of fact, the world is trying hard to get God completely out of the picture, but that's not your problem, is it?

 heart in so many marriages of today and to such a degree that many

-we see in the world seem to be important and very real to us,
+things we see in the world seem to be important and very real to

-and we use these things to fall back on when our marriage starts
+us, and we use these things to fall back on when our marriage starts to

-to shatter.
-But these things are the precursor to temptation and
+shatter.
+But these things are the precursor to temptation and aren't